cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 **Advanced Lane Finding Project**

-The project is broken down into the following steps:
+The project can be broken down into the following steps:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.